pierrecontri/TrainManagement/README.md

 The UI will interact by web services (protocol http or pipe -prefered-) in a first time under WebBrowser.
 A second UI will create in GTK+ for multi-plateform.
 A third maybe for mobiles (but not sure cause doublons with Web Browser).

+In Raspberry, install the bollte and smbus python libraries.